DMDcoin/dmdv4migration/docs/governance.md

 There are already some existing solutions out there that might suit our needs.
 The Goal is to minimize the efforts to find a solution.

+The requirements in a nutshell
+- binding voting and non-binding voting (non-binding voting could be done as zero amount voting)
+- weighted voting (easy injection on the stake)
+- weights require to be calculated at the execution of the vote.
+- voters are not allowed to change their opinion once theiy have voted.

 ### POA Governance App